Personalized Greeting Cards for Homebound Older Adults

 Waltham, MA 02451

-2. Drop off your cards at our JF&CS offices.
+2. Drop off your cards at JF&CS Headquarters (1430 Main Street, Waltham).
 Drop-offs can occur Monday through Friday from 9:00 a.m. - 4:00 p.m.
-Sue’s name must be on the package.
+Sue Speilman's name must be on the package.
+You will leave cards in a box in the front hall and will not have contact with other people.